Order of Lepanto Membership Structure

 The goal of the Order of Lepanto is to offer legitimate and study and interpretation of Medieval and Renaissance fighting skills uniquely paired with study and practice in the Catholic spiritual life and spiritual warfare.

-It is the Order of Lepanto’s emphasis on sources that adhere to magisterial teachings, historical sources, accurate replica weaponry, sacramentals, and realistic practice devoid of any fantasy, choreography, or sporting concerns gives it the confidence to offer the first ever modern curriculum of forgotten European fighting arts that cooperates with the Catholic faith.
-It is through the Order of Lepanto’s expertise and experience in teaching its series of well-worked out drills, prayers, practice routines, and spiritual exercises from the saints that permits it to offer historically legitimate, martially sound, and faith-based training courses and certification testing.
+It is the Order of Lepanto’s emphasis on sources that adhere to magisterial teachings, historical martial arts sources, accurate replica weaponry, sacramentals, and realistic practice devoid of any fantasy, choreography, or sporting concerns gives it the confidence to offer the first ever modern curriculum of forgotten European fighting arts that cooperates with and complements the Catholic faith.
+It is through the Order of Lepanto’s expertise and experience in teaching its series of well-worked out drills, prayers, practice routines, and spiritual exercises from the saints that permits it to offer historically legitimate, martially sound, and faith-integrated training courses and certification testing.

 To insure quality of instruction and accurate learning, membership is selective and therefore not open to any and all requests and inquires.
 It’s common to say to prospective new members, if you don’t want or expect to be challenged —spiritually, physically, intellectually, emotionally—to apply yourself with discipline to be better than you are, then the Order of Lepanto is not for you.
 But if legitimate skill, knowledge, and virtue matters to you, then please proceed.